overeemm/overeemm.github.com/_posts/2012-12-27-best-tech-books-in-2012.markdown

 Last but not least is a dutch book about agile software development.
 At my previous job I was a scrum master and implemented agile with a colleague of mine.
 Agile stuff is still very interesting, but often it is used more like a religion then a useful way of developing software.
 Sander Hoogendoorn is very pragmatic in his thinking about agile, and therefore this book is highly recommended!
 A German translation is already finished, and an English version is planned.
 Visit [the website][11] for more information!

-So far for the books that I have written.
+So far for the books that I have read.
 What is next?
 What will follow next year? ...
 I hope to continue diving into the world of JavaScript, HTML5 and front-end architecture and design.
 Maybe some UX.
 And for books?
 The list keeps growing, but on it are

 + [Nicholas Zakas - Principles of Object-Oriented Programming in JavaScript][12]
 + [Frederick Brooks - The Design of Design][13]